GlenAshwood/VagrantProject/README.md

 ## Roadmap
 - Added tasks to upgrade pre-installed software    # I didnt do this originally as I wanted to keep provisioning to a minimum
 - Replace hardcoding with varibles
+- Add API to landing page for dynamic content # I was going to do this, but didnt want to include the APIKey in the configure on git or have to create local varibles
 - Ansible testing instead of shell provisioner
-- Update to allow scalling
+- Update to allow scaling
 - Https --> http routing
 - Add Screenshots